 As part of our business strategy, we have made and intend to make acquisitions to add specialized employees and complementary companies, products or technologies.
 Our previous and future acquisitions may not achieve our goals, and we may not realize benefits from acquisitions we make in the future.
 If we fail to successfully integrate acquisitions, or the personnel or technologies associated with those acquisitions, the business, revenue and financial results of the combined company could be harmed.
 Any integration process will require significant time and resources, and we may not be able to manage the process successfully.
 Our acquisition strategy may change over time and future acquisitions we complete could be viewed negatively by Pinners, advertisers, investors or other parties with whom we do business.
 We may not successfully evaluate or utilize the acquired technology and accurately forecast the financial impact of an acquisition, including accounting charges.
 We may also incur unanticipated liabilities that we assume as a result of acquiring companies.
 We may have to pay cash, incur debt or issue equity securities to pay for any such acquisition, each of which could affect our financial condition or the value of our securities.
-We would expect to finance any future acquisitions through a combination of additional issuances of equity, corporate indebtedness, asset-backed acquisition financing or cash from operations.
+We would expect to finance any future acquisitions.
 The sale of equity to finance any such acquisitions could result in dilution to our stockholders.
 The incurrence of indebtedness would result in increased fixed obligations and could also include covenants or other restrictions that would impede our ability to manage our operations.
 In the future, we may not be able to find other suitable acquisition candidates, and we may not be able to complete acquisitions on favorable terms, if at all.
 Our acquisition strategy could require significant management attention, disrupt our business and harm our business, revenue and financial results.